apriilbee/foodmate/CONTRIBUTING.md

 ## 🧪 Testing & Review

 Before creating a PR:
+- Write clean, modular code using the MVC structure
-- Test your changes locally
+- Test your changes locally or in a shared environment by merging your branch into the `dev` branch.<br/>
+Ultimately, please make sure there are no critical bugs, console errors, or major issues before requesting a review.
 - Ensure no console errors or major UI issues
-- Write clean, modular code using the MVC structure

 After creating a PR:
 - Add PR link to Trello ticket